 Energy efficiency for external power supplies (EPS)

 In the USA there are a number of bodies legislating on energy efficiency; the California Energy Commission (CEC), US Congress with its Energy Independence and Security Act (EISA) and recently the United States Department of Energy (DoE).
-There is also Energy Star that sets limits for electrical and electronic equipment.
+There is also Energy Star which sets limits for electrical and electronic equipment.

-In Canada, there is Natural Resources Canada (NRCan) and in Australia the Minimum Energy Performance Standard (MEPS).
+In Canada there is Natural Resources Canada (NRCan) and in Australia the Minimum Energy Performance Standard (MEPS).